anderson-aristotle/unix-cli-diagnostic/README.md

 -   Open your terminal and navigate to your wdi/diagnostics directory.

--   Type `git clone ` + the URL that you just copied from GitHub.com, and hit enter.
-This will copy the repository from GitHub.com to your current location.
+-   Type `git clone ` + the URL that you just copied from git.generalassemb.ly, and hit enter.
+This will copy the repository from git.generalassemb.ly to your current location.

 -   cd into the `unix-cli-diagnostic` directory